happycod3r/WinGPT/docs/README.md

 #### [Fine Tuning](#fine-tuning)

 > Section coming soon!
+Still working on this request type.

 #### [Moderations](#moderations)

 Use the moderations section to gague any text that you may want to analyze.
 This can be helpful to use if you have messages or comments that you may want to filter for any reason.
-Since the response from openai is a dictionary you can even write a program around moderations soley since you can get the values of each section easily.
+Since the response from the OpenAI API is a dictionary you can even write a program around moderations soley since you can get the values of each section easily.

 For moderations the model type doesn't matter.